For the last two decades, GPE has been working to ensure every child has the hope, opportunity and agency that a quality education brings.

 As countries respond to crises and recover, governments must seize this once-in-a-generation opportunity and work with their partners to transform their education systems.

-Through a strengthened partnership, a sharpened approach at country level, including context-specific funding options, along with a "learn and adapt" approach to implementation, GPE is supporting partner countries to build stronger, more resilient education systems that deliver a quality education, children are ready to face the challenges of the future and contribute to building more prosperous societies.
+Through a strengthened partnership, a sharpened approach at country level, including flexible funding options and a "learn and adapt" mindset, GPE helps partner countries build stronger education systems.
+With a quality education, children are ready to face the challenges of the future and contribute to building more prosperous societies.

 System transformation at a glance